hfagerlund/quiz_app/README.md

 </details>

 ## License
-Copyright :copyright: 2023 Heini Fagerlund.
-Refer to [License].
+Copyright &copy; 2023 Heini Fagerlund.
+[License] applies to all parts of quiz_app that are not externally maintained libraries, frameworks.

 The [Laravel] framework is open-sourced software licensed under the [MIT license].